-- I. Community hubs should generally be concentrated in areas accessible by vehicles as well as multi-modal transportation options.
-The hubs should support added density and activation through mid-rise, mixed-use buildings wherever possible. - m.
-Wherever possible, neighbourhood hubs should front the existing road network to ensure that new community facilities or commercial uses at grade are visible and accessible to the wider community. - The greatest residential densities should be located in close proximity to the neighbourhood hub to promote walkability. - Community hubs may contain centralized open spaces and parkland, or provide pathways to connect with adjacent open spaces and parkland.
+- I. Community hubs should generally be p.
+A high quality interface should be achieved concentrated in areas accessible by vehicles at the edge of neighbourhoods to provide as well as multi-modal transportation opportunities for public access from streets options.
+The hubs should support added and adjacent developments. density and activation through mid-rise, mixed-use buildings wherever possible. q.
+Wherever possible, the perimeter of parks - m.
+Wherever possible, neighbourhood hubs should front the existing road network to ensure that new community facilities or commercial uses at grade are visible and accessible to the wider community. - n.
+The greatest residential densities should be located in close proximity to the neighbourhood hub to promote walkability. - o.
+Community hubs may contain centralized open spaces and parkland, or provide pathways to connect with adjacent open spaces and parkland.